-COLOSTOMY POUCH
+ILEOSTOMY POUCH

-A colostomy pouch is a sealed bag fitted with an activated carbon filter.
-It has to be replaced once it is half full.
-You can choose between a transparent pouch or a pouch made of a discrete, non transparent or grey material.
+An ileostomy pouch is an open bag, which is fitted with an activated carbon filter and has to be emptied.
+The filter neutralises intestinal gas and odours.
+You can choose between a transparent pouch or a pouch made of a discrete, non transparent grey or skin colour material.